Hungry Healthy Happy

 A plate of mince pies next to a mug of cream covered hot chocolate.

-Although mince pies are traditionally made with shortcrust pastry, we have swapped it for puff pastry because it's easier to use and once cooked it puffs up and is deliciously crispy and flakey.
-These are perfect for when you are short on time, but still want a homemade festive bake.
+Although the pastry for mince pies is traditionally shortcrust pastry, we have swapped it for puff pastry because it's easier to use and once cooked it puffs up and is deliciously crispy and flakey.
+These mince pies with puff pastry are perfect for when you are short on time, but want an easy mince pie recipe.

-If you are looking for some other easy Christmas bakes to try, then why not try our Christmas Star Biscuits, Cinnamon Biscuits, Christmas Tree Brownies, Cranberry Bread, or Healthy Christmas Cookies.
+If you are looking for some other easy Christmas bakes to try, then why not try our Mincemeat Pinwheels, Christmas Star Biscuits, Christmas Tree Brownies, Cranberry Bread, Mincemeat Flapjacks or Healthy Christmas Cookies.

 Jump to: